 An anonymous donor has pledged to match Housing Scholarship donations up to $25,000, each year for three years.
 Scholarships are awarded based on financial need with preference given to first-generation and diverse students.

 “Students and alumni from the Milwaukee Institute of Art & Design continuously shape and strengthen our community and economy with innovative solutions and a commitment to the region.
 Join me and others in committing to their growth at MIAD through housing scholarships,” says David Weiss, CEO of General Capital Group, which developed the residence hall.

-Donate now through June 30 and double your dollars to help raise the first $25,000 for students like Ignacio Garcia-Casas Tron '19 (Industrial Design):
+Donate now and double your dollars to help raise the first $25,000 for our students.

 "One of the best things about Two50Two is the convenience of living right across from school.
 If I didn't live there, I'd have to commute, and take time away from my studies and campus job."

 Let's raise $25k for 252!
 Read more about who our students are and how your donations help.

 Though the Legend of the White Snake originated as a Chinese folk tale during the Tang Dynasty, Professor Jason Yi has brought it to Wisconsin Avenue as a sculpture.